Franc1sco/Franug-Communities/README.md

 * Because I like programming in game servers and I would like to have the possibility of program different servers for different people.
 * Because I want to continue coding activily sourcemod plugins without the responsability of paid requests, just for fun and when i want.
 * Because I would like to continue in the modding world but not as a job, just as a hobby.
+I have a real programmer job so the money is not a necesity like it was before, now I do modding just for fun.

 ### Contact with me *(preferably Telegram or Discord)*: